Model-GLUE/model_merge_llm/README.md

+# Model-GLUE : Democratized LLM Scaling for A Large Model Zoo in the Wild

 This is the official code for the merging benchmark in the ``Model-GLUE : Democratized LLM Scaling for A Large Model Zoo in the Wild``.

 ## Quick start